-How to get better at Math: 10 Simple Steps
+How to Get Better at Math: 10 Simple Steps

 1. Approach Your Teacher for Help

 As obvious as this may sound, asking your child to approach their teacher for help can do wonders.
-Figuring out how to get better at math is easier once a teacher is in the loop, as teachers are more than willing to provide one-on-one attention to students that may be struggling in their class.
+Figuring out how to get better at math is easier once a teacher is in the loop, as teachers are more than willing to provide one-on-one attention to students who may be struggling in their class.
 Sitting down with a teacher can help students get the extra attention they need to understand core concepts.

 Students are usually reluctant to approach their teachers for help outside of class hours, but you’d be surprised to see how enthusiastic teachers are to lend a hand to students who need extra help.
-Teachers, most likely including your child, have dealt with and helped students struggling in math before and are well-equipped to deal with students that may need extra attention.
+Teachers, most likely including your child, have dealt with and helped students struggling in math before and are well-equipped to deal with students who may need extra attention.